BioPIE: A Biomedical Protocol Information Extraction Dataset for Experiment Understanding: biopie Benchmarking

 \subsection{\acl{ie} Results}

 Tab.~\ref{tab:iebenchmark} reports the experimental results on both the \ac{id} and \ac{ood} test sets.
-Fig.~\ref{fig:iecompare}\textbf{(A)} illustrates the impact of varying the number of demonstrations in the few-shot setting on \ac{re} from original text performance (Rel+).
+Detailed results for precision and recall are provided in the Appx. \ref{apxsec:detailie}.
+Fig.~\ref{fig:iecompare}\textbf{(A)} illustrates the impact of varying the number of demonstrations in the few-shot setting on \ac{re} from the original text performance (Rel+).
 Overall, introducing a small number of demonstrations yields substantial performance gains.
 Most \acp{llm} reach their peak performance with approximately 5–15 demonstrations, after which additional examples provide diminishing or even negative returns.
 These findings suggest that overly large demonstration sets may introduce noise and reduce the effectiveness of \ac{icl}.

 Among supervised baselines, PL-Marker achieves the best performance on \ac{ie} in the \ac{id} setting, with scores of 82.55 (Rel), 74.52 (Rel+), and 87.88 (\ac{re}).
-In contrast, HGERE demonstrates stronger robustness on \ac{ood} data, achieving better \ac{ner} score (74.58) and maintaining superior \ac{re} from original text performance (70.49 Rel and 52.41 Rel+).
+In contrast, HGERE demonstrates stronger robustness on \ac{ood} data, achieving a better \ac{ner} score (74.58) and maintaining superior \ac{re} from original text performance (70.49 Rel and 52.41 Rel+).
 Across both models, performance consistently degrades from \ac{id} to \ac{ood}, with a larger drop observed for \ac{ner} (around 13) than for \ac{re} (10–12), indicating that recognizing unseen entities poses a greater challenge than predicting relations for supervised baselines.